 There’s no reason why Levi can’t have a Mirror Universe counterpart.
 However, it’s likely that someone as messed up as all that would not survive for very long on the other side of the pond.

 Hence, I can see a Mirror Levi as not being autistic or hyperactive at all, or not for long, if he was ever to have a prayer of surviving past about his tenth birthday.
 Instead, his genius would be ruthless.
-He would be cruelly efficient and perhaps even sadistic.
+Plus he would be cruelly efficient and perhaps even sadistic.
 He would probably be an extremely scary individual.

 “Can’t hear chatter on the comm anymore.
 Throw the pies at the Chilo, Maren.
 Please.”